Ammonium: a positively charged molecule that is made of a nitrogen atom and four hydrogen atoms.

-- Invasive Species: a plant or animal that spreads to an area that it does not normally live in.
-This may cause damage to the environment, human economy and/or human health. more
+Invasive Species: a plant or animal that spreads to an area that it does not normally live in.
+The effects of such species on those areas are unclear but there is a possibility they could cause damage to the environment, human economy, and/or human health... more

 Today was the day.
 You are now the proud owner of your first pet.
 You bring home your fish and put it in the new aquarium in your house.
 You plan to watch it grow every day.
 As you think about it, you wonder what would happen if your fish were to become too big for its tank.
 Maybe you could release it into a river or lake near you.